xKatyJane/ExpenseTracker/README.md

 </p>

 <h3 align="center">Adding a new expense.</h3>
 <p align="center">On clicking the ADD A NEW EXPENSE button, a new window opens, with places for data input.
 The data entered by the user is validated to ensure correct date format and a numerical value for the amount.
-The category can be either chosen from a list or a new value can be added.
-After adding a new category, it will be added to the existing categories list.</p>
+The category can be either chosen from the existing list or a new value can be entered.
+If a new category is entered, it will be added to the existing categories list.</p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/xKatyJane/ExpenseTracker/master/Assets/Screenshots/Adding_new_expense_2.png">
 </p>

 <h3 align="center">Deleting an expense.</h3>
 <p align="center">An expense can be deleted by clicking on it and then selecting the DELETE EXISTING EXPENSE button.
-A popup will show up, to confirm deleting the expense.</p>
+A confirmation pop-up will show, to confirm deleting the expense.</p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/xKatyJane/ExpenseTracker/master/Assets/Screenshots/Deleting_an_expense.png">
 </p>